-The College nominee/ Panel may also be under an obligation to notify the relevant professional body of the outcome of his/her investigations – even where the outcome is that the case has been dismissed or the case is not referred to a Committee of Enquiry.
+The Case Officer/Panel may also be under an obligation to notify the relevant professional body of the outcome of their investigations, even where the outcome is that the case has been dismissed or the case is not referred to a Committee of Enquiry.

-The student shall be notified of the decision, in writing, as soon as possible and normally within 3 working days of the decision having been reached.
-A copy of this letter/ email is to be provided to Academic Services (which shall be responsible for arranging the Committee of Enquiry).
+The student shall be notified of the decision, in writing, as soon as possible and normally within three working days of the decision having been reached.
+A copy of this letter/email is to be provided to Academic Services (which shall be responsible for arranging the Committee of Enquiry).

-Where a decision has been made to refer the case to a Committee of Enquiry, the College nominee is expected to prepare a report with supporting evidence (which may constitute one or more separate documents) to include, but is not limited to, the following:
+Where a decision has been made to refer the case to a Committee of Enquiry, the Case Officer is expected to prepare a report with supporting evidence (which may constitute one or more separate documents) to include, but is not limited to, the following:

 - an outline of the allegation(s)/ concern(s);

-- details of the College’s evidence (attaching copies of any relevant records of interviews, correspondence and documents);
+- details of the evidence (attaching copies of any relevant records of interviews, correspondence and documents);

-- the names, and wherever possible statements, of witnesses who the College propose to call to give evidence at the meeting of the Committee of Enquiry;
+- the names, and wherever possible statements, of witnesses who the Case Officer proposes to call to give evidence at the meeting of the Committee of Enquiry;

 - reasons why the conduct and/or personal circumstances raise a serious or persistent cause for concern about the student’s ability to continue on a course, or to practise after graduation;